-Sudden fluctuations in the most important raw materials, components and energy prices or availability, including steel, water, sand, wood, chemicals, and new renewable-based raw materials, can have an impact on Fiskars’ profitability.
+Sudden fluctuations in price or availability of the most important raw materials, components, and energy can have a negative impact on Fiskars Group’s profitability.
+Examples include, but are not limited to, steel, water, sand, wood, certain chemicals, and new renewable-based raw materials.

-Water scarcity and resource scarcity related to exhaustible fossil based non-renewable materials is expected to become a global challenge in the long-term and increase the costs of raw materials and even cause production interruptions.
-Currently the challenge is the limited stocks and higher prices of more sustainable raw materials such as certified wood supplies, renewable-based plastics and recycled raw materials.
+Water scarcity and resource scarcity related to exhaustible fossil based nonrenewable materials are growing global challenges in the long-term, leading to increased cost of raw materials and possibility of production interruptions.
+Currently, the challenge is the limited stocks and higher prices of more sustainable raw materials such as; certified wood materials, renewable-based plastics and recycled raw materials.

 Weather and seasonality

 Demand for some of the company’s products is dependent on the weather.
 Unfavorable weather conditions such as cold spring or snowless winter, may have a negative impact on the sale of e.g. garden and snow tools.
 Extreme weather conditions and prolonged cold or dry seasons are expected to increase in the future due to climate change.

 The sale of homeware products is heavily geared towards the last quarter of the year, and any issues related to product availability or demand during this quarter could affect the full-year result of this business significantly.